 Right after Thanksgiving and Halloween, it seems like we blink and we are in full holiday preparation mode.
 Every year we promise that this is the year we will relax and enjoy the holiday season but as the days get shorter and colder we become sucked into the vortex of parties, shopping, decorating, and the stress that comes along with it.
-A recent study reported that 45% of Americans would prefer to skip Christmas all together.
+One study reported that 20% of Canadians would prefer to skip Christmas all together.
 While that sounds like the plot to a holiday movie, the combined stress of time, money, and gift-getting is all too real.

 Not to mention the pressure of entertaining and having everyone’s favorite food perfectly prepared; this adds up to a perfect storm of stress and poor food choices that can actually lead to the opposite of what the holidays are supposed to be all about.
 Let’s explore a few simple options to avoid falling into the trap of holiday blues.

 Excessive stress can trigger a neuro-hormonal pathway that places demands on the body’s nutrient and vitamin stores over and above what is required for normal function.
 This over activation of our nervous system can lead to insomnia and anxiety.
 The good news is that there are a number of natural and safe options to keep you calm while dealing with the extra stress.